Conditions

 Symptoms can happen at any time.
 They may start or get worse after an injury, physical effort or straining, such as exercising, coughing or sneezing.

-• Children with more serious forms of Chiari malformation will have the same symptoms as for Chiari I malformation.
-But the symptoms are usually worse and start sooner.
+Children with more extreme forms of Chiari malformation will have the same symptoms as for Chiari I malformation.
+But the symptoms are usually worse and advance more quickly.

 Your child may have 1 or more of these: